papertrail/dnsync/README.md

 # Ddnsync

-Dnsync provides a simple way to replicate records from DNSimple to NSONE.
+Dnsync provides a simple way to replicate records from DNSimple to NSONE (because DNSimple does not yet support AXFR for zone transfer).
+For a domain owner, using two different DNS networks is much better DDoS protection than relying on any single one.

 ## Installation